ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

     }
 ```

-The old test was 13 lines long, while the refactored implementation only has 5 lines.
-It is more readable and easier to maintain.
+The old test was 13 lines long, while the refactored implementation is only 5 lines.
+This makes it more readable and easier to maintain.

 You can find the final implementation of `APIM.Policy.InboundBasePolicy.Tests.ps1` with refactored tests and all scenarios [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/APIM.Policy.InboundBasePolicy.Tests.ps1).
 I've also created tests for the other rules.
-See for example [APIM.Policy.UseBackendEntity.Tests.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/APIM.Policy.UseBackendEntity.Tests.ps1) and [APIM.Policy.FileExtension.Tests.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/APIM.Policy.FileExtension.Tests.ps1).
+For example, see [APIM.Policy.UseBackendEntity.Tests.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/APIM.Policy.UseBackendEntity.Tests.ps1) and [APIM.Policy.FileExtension.Tests.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/APIM.Policy.FileExtension.Tests.ps1).

 ### Test convention

-As I mentioned before, I prefer creating the custom object with policy inside my test so I have the policy XML directly in the test.
-There is however a downside to this approach.
-Our custom convention, that we've defined in [APIM.Policy.Conventions.Rule.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/.ps-rule/APIM.Policy.Conventions.Rule.ps1), is not executed and tested by these tests.
+As I mentioned before, I prefer creating the custom object with the policy inside my tests so that I have the policy XML directly included.
+However, there is a downside to this approach: our custom convention defined in [APIM.Policy.Conventions.Rule.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/.ps-rule/APIM.Policy.Conventions.Rule.ps1) is not executed or tested by these tests.

-I tried the [Get-PSRuleTarget](https://microsoft.github.io/PSRule/v2/commands/PSRule/en-US/Get-PSRuleTarget/) cmdlet to get a list with all the `APIM.Policy` and `APIM.PolicyWithInvalidXml` types, but this only seems to return the `.cshtml` type.
+I attempted to use the [Get-PSRuleTarget](https://microsoft.github.io/PSRule/v2/commands/PSRule/en-US/Get-PSRuleTarget/) cmdlet to obtain a list of all `APIM.Policy` and `APIM.PolicyWithInvalidXml` types, but it only returns the `.cshtml` type.

-When you execute PSRule on the `src` folder, an array of results is returned.
-These contain information about the target type (e.g. `APIM.Policy` or `APIM.PolicyWithInvalidXml`) and the target object, which on our case is the custom object we create in the convention.
-So, I've created tests that execute the rules on all the actual policy files like we would do in a real-world scenario, and then check if the target type and object are correct.
+When you execute PSRule on the `src` folder, an array of results is returned, containing information about the target type (e.g., `APIM.Policy` or `APIM.PolicyWithInvalidXml`) and the target object, which in our case is the custom object created in the convention.
+So, I've created tests that execute the rules on all policy files in `src`, as we would do in a real-world scenario, and then check whether the target type and object are correct.

-To create these tests, create a file called `APIM.Policy.Conventions.Import.Tests.ps1` in the `tests` folder and add the following code to the file:
+To create these tests, create a file called `APIM.Policy.Conventions.Import.Tests.ps1` in the `tests` folder and add the following code to it:

 ```powershell
 BeforeAll {